China life insurance premiums to reach $665.7b in 2025

 “Health insurance sold by life insurance companies accounted for 22.3% of overall life insurance DWP in 2020.
 China’s ageing population and rising life expectancy created a demand for protection and personal accident and health insurance products to cover morbidity risks.
 At the same time, rising medical expenses coupled with tax exemption supported the uptake of health insurance products,” Mitra said.

-Meanwhile, given the growing retired population, Mitra also said that there is a conscientious push by industry stakeholders to develop the pension insurance market in China.
-Presently, the market for private pensions is negligible in China due to a lack of product development and the presence of a large informal sector.
+Meanwhile, there is a conscientious push by industry stakeholders to develop the pension insurance market in China, given the growing retired population.
+Presently, private pensions are negligible in China due to a lack of product development and the presence of a large informal sector.

 “China’s short-term economic outlook is exposed to the ongoing government’s reforms on the private sector.
 Recent fallout in the property sector and power crisis is also expected to impact economic growth resulting in a slowdown in life insurance growth in 2021.
 Recovery is expected from 2022 once the full-scale impact of these structural changes is mitigated,” Mitra concluded.